Toxic Relationship Vocabulary: 17 Toxic Phrases + Key Terms Explained

 The most important toxic relationship terms are gaslighting, manipulation, love bombing, trauma bonding, stonewalling, blame-shifting, projection, coercive control, emotional neglect, and codependency.
 These words describe common patterns that create confusion, guilt, fear, and emotional dependence.

-Below are the terms that often help people understand what they have been feeling.
+Below are the terms that help you understand what you have been feeling.

 What is gaslighting?